winsont1/lib/README.md

-Toy Robot Simulator - Ruby (winsont1)
+Toy Robot Simulator - Ruby
 ===================
-Hi guys, this is my implementation of the Toy Robot Simulator.
+Hello World!
+This is my implementation of the Toy Robot Simulator from scratch.

-## How to launch Toy Robot app
+## Launch Directions

 In the root folder, please run the following commands in your terminal.
+This will launch a command-line interface.

     $ git pull origin master
     $ ruby lib/app.rb

-This will provide you with a command line to interact with the Toy Robot.

 Please run the `rake` command to run the Toy Robot tests.

     $ rake

 Problem Specs
 ===================